Last updated on September 11, 2020 by Liza Hawkins

 Everything from sautéing the ground beef, to the set-it-and-forget-it cooking portion, is completed in the Instant Pot.

-This also means fewer dishes to deal with afterwards and—BONUS!—the Instant Pot’s metal insert is dishwasher-friendly.
+This also means fewer dishes to deal with afterwards and — BONUS! — the Instant Pot’s metal insert and lid are dishwasher-friendly.
 Yay!

 - 1 pound ground beef